 Despite being prescribed thyroid medication, I was not feeling much better.
 My doctor gave no further guidance or suggestions on how to improve my health, symptoms, or how to get my weight under control.
 I decided to pursue a Bachelors in Nutrition and Dietetics in hopes of not getting to the root of my health issues, but to help others in my position never be in my position.

-After the marathon passed, I stopped running and eventually chased competitive CrossFit.
+After I completed my marathon, I stopped running and focused on competitive CrossFit.
 In 2016, our team qualified for the CrossFit Regionals in South Central.
 I was always obsessing over MyFitnessPal, constantly hungry, would wake up multiple times a night, limited myself to 1800-2000 calories (despite training hours a day – oof), took Tupperware to pool parties/restaurants because I was afraid of dining out, my hair was falling out by the handful, I chronically felt “tired but wired,” drank too much caffeine, my joints perpetually ached, my thyroid + sex hormones were non-existent, digestion was horrible, & sex drive = 0.
 I was really, really miserable.

 As I began my journey to healing, I transitioned off hormonal birth control as I learned it might be affecting my thyroid health, contributing to my gut problems, and contributing to my depression and anxiety.
-I eventually learned that the way I was working out wasn’t conducive to my health or my goals.
-I was tirelessly smashing my body into the floor with exercise and confused why my body didn’t reflect all the hard work I was putting in the gym, confused why my hormones were a wreck, and confused why I couldn’t get feeling better.
+I eventually learned that the way I was approaching exercise and workouts wasn’t the conducive to my health or my goals.
+I was tirelessly smashing my body into the floor by working out for hours on end, and confused why my body didn’t reflect all the hard work I was putting in the gym, confused why my hormones were a wreck, and confused why I couldn’t get feeling better.

 No one ever told me that you should feel great after you leave the gym.
 That you don’t have to leave yourself rolling around on the floor to have a good workout.
 That it’s not normal to be a total zombie after you workouts.
 And that if an athletic physique is the goal, bodybuilding forever reigns king.